-From e-shopping delivery notifications to important health updates, 2020 was a year in which we relied on SMS like never before.
+From e-shopping delivery notifications to important health updates, we’ve been using SMS like never before.
 Our increased reliance however, did not go unnoticed.
 As waves of the pandemic spread round the globe, so too did waves of attacks by fraudsters and hackers who exploited our trust in the security of SMS to spread malware and software viruses onto our mobile devices, and reach into our bank accounts.

 SMS-based attacks via ‘Smishing’ became major news stories on TV and print media.
 Volumes of fraudulent revenue share SMS traffic generated by Malware also rose steeply this year.
 Every time we audit an operator we find it, and it can account for up to 10% of message volumes delivered internationally.